developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 Then:

 * Select "Multi-barcode" to capture barcodes or "OCR" for alpha/numeric text:
-  * **If selecting Multi-barcode, upload an image of the target Document** to help SimulScan identify the form.
+  * **If selecting Multi-barcode, upload an image of the target Document** to define the Fields and help SimulScan identify the form (image 4, below).
-  * **If selecting OCR**, Template Builder generates a static image automatically (as below).
+  * **If selecting OCR**, Template Builder generates a static image automatically (image 5, below).
 * [Configure OCR settings](#3configuresettings) as required.

 ![img](template1-4.png)